Last Updated on March 15, 2023 by Jessica Lauren Vine

 I included kerosene heaters on this list because it is indeed a form of heat that doesn’t require electricity, but it’s not a form of heat I would recommend in a camper.
-Kerosene heaters are relatively cheap and easy to run, and generate heat at a high level, but they have more cons than they do pros.
+I would say it’s probably the worst when it comes to how to heat a camper without electricity.
+Kerosene heaters are relatively cheap and easy to run and generate heat at a high level, but they have more cons than they do pros.

 For all these reasons, kerosene heaters are best used in an open area rather than in an enclosed space.
 The fact that camper windows have to be open for kerosene heaters will also mean that heat escapes rather than being kept inside your RV.
 Only use kerosene heaters as a last resort and while taking the proper precautions.

 Portable Propane Heaters

 These types of heaters are probably the most popular way when it comes to how to heat a camper without electricity outside of your propane furnace.
 Portable gas heaters are available in a wide variety of sizes and styles, and you can even use two or three heaters at a time.